callmeKORRA03/printf/README.md

-# Collaboration Practice: ALX Software Engineering
+# Collaboration Project: ALX Software Engineering
 ## The Re-Birth of the printf function in the C Programming Language

 ### Collaborators:
-- `Stephen Omoregie: gitHub Username`
 - `Favour Chibuike: @callmeKORRA03`
+- `Stephen Omoregie: @Cr8steveDesign`